In this Gardener's HQ guide, we'll explore cultivating Gypsophila plants in your garden, indoor spaces, and other settings.

-Members of the Gypsophila genus can be hardy annuals or perennials.
+Members of the Gypsophila plant genus can be hardy annuals or perennials.

-They range in height from 15 to 90 cm in height.
-Gypsophila have lance shaped, linear to trangular leaves and wire like stems.
+They range in height from 15 to 90 cm (6 to 36 inches) in height.
+Gypsophila plants have lance shaped, linear to triangular leaves and wire like stems.

 A commonly grown Gypsophila plant in the garden is Baby's Breath.